Aylur/astal/docs/guide/introduction.md

 For a list of languages that support Gtk see
 [this wikipedia article](https://en.wikipedia.org/wiki/List_of_language_bindings_for_GTK).

-Interpreted languages like JavaScript and Python is supported out of the box while some compiled languages might need extra work to make use of Astal libraries.
+Interpreted languages like JavaScript and Python are supported out of the box while some compiled languages might need extra work to make use of Astal libraries.